OpenRailAssociation/osrd-website/content/docs/guides/contribute/review-process.en.md

 Here's a suggested workflow.

-**It is necessary to communicate via instant messaging (Matrix, Slack, etc.) in order to guarantee the smooth flow of PR validation.**
+**It can be useful to communicate via instant messaging (Matrix, Slack, etc.) in order to guarantee the smooth flow of PR validation.**

 ```mermaid
 sequenceDiagram